networkx/networkx/doc/reference/classes/index.rst

 Backends
 ========

-.. note:: This is an experimental feature to dispatch your computations to a alternate backend like GraphBLAS, instead of using pure Python dictionaries for computation.
+.. note:: This is an experimental feature to dispatch your computations to an alternate backend like GraphBLAS, instead of using pure Python dictionaries for computation.
+Things will change and break in the future!

 .. automodule:: networkx.classes.backends
 .. autosummary::
    :toctree: generated/

-   dispatch
+   _dispatch